racheltsuchiyama/stock-analysis/README.md

 ![VBA_Challenge_2018](https://user-images.githubusercontent.com/83552696/117525314-7478af00-af76-11eb-9136-c829473d3100.PNG)

 ## Summary
-In general, refactoring code can have many advantages.
-It is a helpful way to clean up your code and make it more efficient.
+In general, refactored code can have many advantages.
+First attempts at code tend to be more cumbersome and inefficient.
+For example, nested loops can take a lot of processing power and time to run.
+Therefore, refactoring the code such that there is only one for loop should decrease the run time of the code.
+The original code is helpful in determining the general outline and logic the code should follow.
+Then, refactoring the code can make it easier to follow, more time and memory efficient, and have an improved structure and logic.
+However, when refactoring code there is always the possibility of adding errors to previously working code.
+Also, trying to make the code more efficient does not always end in success as discussed below.

-The original code has a slight advantage in run time in comparison to the refactored code.
-However, this advantage could be void due to the increased functions of the refactored code.
-The refactored code adds commas to the daily total volume and converts the return values to percentages.
-It also changes the cell color to green for a positive percentage increase and to red for a negative percentage decrease.
-These factors make the slight increase in run time insignificant for the refacotred code.
+The original code has a slight advantage in run time in comparison to the refactored code despite the use of just one for loop in the refactored code.
+While the refactored code performs additional formatting functions not included in the original code, the formatting does not contribute to the increased run time.
+I commented out the formatting code and found no change to the run time of the refactored code.
+Therefore, my attempt to decrease the run time was unsuccessful and actually ended up doubling it.